-Pacy right-winger who broke into the Everton team from their junior
+Pacy right-winger who broke into the Everton team from their

-title.
+inch of the title.
 Four years later, they were relegated and he

 became one of Don Revie's first signings at Leeds.
 He didn't make

 much of an impression for the Whites and was soon on his way again.

 He finished his career in Britain with Wrexham but subsequently

 played professional football in the Australian leagues.

 Brenda Mayers says: now living in Ashton in Makerfield.
 Wife